firecmsco/firecms/website/docs/collections/text_search.md

 solutions.
 If you specify a `textSearchEnabled` flag to the **collection**, you will see a search bar on top of the collection view.

-You need to define a `FirestoreTextSearchController` and pass it to your app config.
+You need to define a `FirestoreTextSearchControllerBuilder` and add it to your config.
 Typically, you will want to index your entities in some external solution, such as Algolia.
 For this to work you need to set up an AlgoliaSearch account and manage the indexing of your documents.

-There is a full backend
-example included in the source code, which indexes documents with Cloud Functions.
+You can achieve this by implementing a Google Cloud Function that listens to Firestore changes and updates the Algolia index.
-There is also a Firebase extension for the very same purpose.
+There is also a [Firebase extension](https://extensions.dev/extensions/algolia/firestore-algolia-search) for the very same purpose.

-### Local text search

-Since FireCMS v3 we provide a local text search implementation.
-This is useful for small collections or when you want to provide a quick way to search through your data.

-However, for larger collections, you will want to use an external search provider, such as Algolia.
-This is the recommended approach.

-### Using Algolia
+### Using Algolia in FireCMS Cloud

 We provide a utility method for performing searches in Algolia `performAlgoliaTextSearch`